 - 1) Navigation(Top) / Off(Middle) / Anchor(Bottom) - 2) Off(Automatic)/ON Activates Bilge Pump in manual mode.
-Return to off position for Auto mode. - 3) Off/On Activates Accessory or Optional Raw Water Washdown Pump - 4) Off/On Activates Aerator Pump for Livewell - 5) Off/On Activates Interior Courtesy Lights including Optional Interior LED Package if installed - 6) Off/On Activates Livewell Light - 7) Off/On Activates Accessory - 8) Off/On Activates Accessory or Fresh Water Pump if Installed - 9) Spring Loaded Off/On Press to engage horn.
+Return to off position for Auto mode. - 3) Off/On Activates Port Aerator pump for Forward livewell - 4) Off/On Activates Strb Aerator pump for Aft livewell - 5) Off/On Activates Interior Courtesy Lights including Optional Interior LED Package if installed - 6) Off/On Activates Accessory or Raw Water Washdown Pump if Installed - 7) Off/On Activates Accessory or Fresh Water Washdown Pump if Installed - 8) Off/On Activates Fwd and Aft Livewell Lights - 9) Spring Loaded Off/On Press to engage horn.
 Release to Disengage

 Note A: If optional equipment is installed at the Factory, Accesory Switches will be used and labeled according to their function and will therefore, no longer be available as accesory switches.
-(Mister System Pump, Underwater Lights)
+(Underwater Lights, Recirulating Livewell Pump)